tkforbes/ogn-receiver/docs/README.md

 There is 1.5 GB of space for OGN log files.
 ATM, this is unmanaged; it could theoretically fill to capacity.
 If you are concerned about approaching the limit, login to your receiver and delete some files from /data/ogn/log/

-OGN log file names are constructed from the name of your receiver and the GMT time at the start of logging.
+OGN log file names are constructed from the name of your receiver and the UTC time at the start of logging.

 ### Access to your receiver.

+If you defined _EnableCoreOGNTeamRemoteAdmin="true"_ and have a shell account on mail.rvss.ca...

  1. Login to mail.rvss.ca
  1. ssh pi@localhost -p PORT